lukekasper/Personal-Projects/Java/CS50/User Interface/Lecture Notes.md

   - illustrated in react.html
   - can create react components and reuse them multiple times rather than type the same html multiple times
   - React.useState(initial value): allows us to set a state of a variable and define a funciton to update that state
+- add "autoFocus={true}" to input element to automatically have it selected when loading the page
+- className: is how you add a class in React
+  - can change the class of an html element using logic
+  - className={state.incorrect ? "incorrect : ""}

+General Java Script Notes:
+- Math.random(): randomly generates a number between 1 and 10
   - can combine react states into a javascript object
   - event.target.value sets the value based on an event trigger
   - use spread handler (...state,) in setState as shorthand to skip over parts of the state that aren't being updated